WHAT THIS POLICY COVERS

 informed360 offers online tools and other related services for managing ethics and compliance programs.
-We also own and operate a website and offer other ethics and compliance related information and services such as webinars and informational white papers.
+We also own and operate a website and offer other ethics and compliance related information and services such data integration and validation services, as webinars and informational white papers.
 We refer to all of these products, together with our other services and websites as “Services” in this policy.

 When we refer to “informed360,” “we,” or “us” in this policy, we mean informed360 LLC, which controls the information informed360 collects when you use the Services.